 Directly from an OS driver - if the OS driver and the OS ACPI subsystem is PRM aware.

-From ASL context – if the OS driver is not PRM aware and uses _DSM instead, or platform events that trigger SCI invoking _Lxx methods.
+From ASL context – if the OS driver is not PRM aware and uses _DSM instead, or platform events that trigger an interrupt to the Host OS invoking _Lxx methods.

 Direct Call vs ASL Based Invocation